CoffeeIO/TypesetBot/README.md

 </html>
 ```

-See more examples of using the API functions and customizations in --> [examples](examples)

 ## Features
 ### Line breaking
 The line breaking algorithm implemented, is inspired by TeX's implementation of the total-fit algorithm.
 The algorithm was detailed in the [Digital Typography by Donald Knuth](https://www.amazon.com/Digital-Typography-Lecture-Notes-Donald-ebook/dp/B01MQGA5KF/ref=mt_kindle?_encoding=UTF8&me=).